aragon/aragon-wiki/docs/jobs/openings/EA.md

 * Prepare and keep track of expense reports, invoices and cashflows.

 ### Who you are
-* You put attention to details, organization and process.
+* You put attention to details, organization, and process.
 * You have the ability to anticipate needs and find effective solutions with common sense.
 * You have a high sense to protect and respect privacy.
 * You have some knowledge about the crypto space and you’re excited to learn more.